Approximation Rates and VC-Dimension Bounds for (P)ReLU MLP Mixture of Experts: Main Results

+The depth and width of each $\hatf_{\theta_i}$ and the number of leaves, height, and number of nodes required to build the $\nu$-ary tree are all recorded in Table~\ref{tab:main_techincal__nodets}. \end{theorem}

-Next, we demonstrate that the neural pathways model can generalize and generate functions that are PAC-learnable, thanks to its finite VC dimension.
-This property, however, breaks down in MLP models with super-expressive activation functions. \begin{proposition}[Neural Pathways Can Generalize] Let $J,W,L,n\in \mathbb{N}_+$.
+Next, we demonstrate that the MoMLP model can generalize and generate functions that are PAC-learnable, thanks to its finite VC dimension.
+This property, however, breaks down in MLP models with super-expressive activation functions. \begin{theorem}[VC-Dimension Bounds for MoMLPs - MoMLPs Can Generalize] Let $J,W,L,n\in \mathbb{N}_+$.
 Then $\operatorname{VC}\big(\mathcal{NN}_{J,W,L:n,1}^{\operatorname{PReLU}}\big)$ is of